Role

 Research areas

-Dr. He is a member of the Computing and Informatics Research Centre and participates in research of the following areas: evolutionary computation, computational optimization, machine learning, data analysis, numerical analysis, parallel algorithms.
+Dr. He is a member of the Computing and Informatics Research Centre and participates in research of the following areas: artificial intelligence, computational optimization, machine learning, data analysis, numerical analysis, parallel algorithms.
 His current research interests are

-- Theoretical analysis of evolutionary algorithms and other randomised search heuristics
+- Computational complexity and convergence analysis of evolutionary algorithms and randomised search heuristics.

-- Applications of machine learning in cyber-security, e.g., networks intrusion detection
+- Applications of machine learning in cyber-security, e.g., networks intrusion detection, IoT (Internet of Things) devices behaviour monitoring

-- Designed helper and equivalent objective differential evolution for constrained optimization (HECO-DE).
-This evolutionary algorithm was ranked 1st in 2019 in IEEE CEC Competition on Constrained Real Parameter Optimization.
+- Designed helper and equivalent objective differential evolution for constrained optimization (HECO-DE), ranked 1st in 2019 in IEEE CEC Competition on Constrained Real Parameter Optimization.

 External activity